 As stated earlier though, vacuum bags (although fantastic space savers) might leak over time.
-If you’ll be unable to check your vacuum bags every now and then then we’d recommend one of the other methods for complete peace of mind.
+If you’ll be unable to check your vacuum bags now and then we’d recommend one of the other methods for complete peace of mind.

 Will Clothes Get Ruined In A Storage Unit?